epfl-ada/ada-2021-project-teamphilippe/README.md

 - Sentiment analysis :
   - What are the sentiment (positive, negative, neutral) of each quote in the dataset ?
-  - Is the reported sentiment (negative/positive) really significant in average in the different subgroups we created ?
+  - Is the reported sentiment really significant in average in the different subgroups we created over the years ?
   - Is there a significant trend where the authors talk negatively/positively in a specific year ?
   - Are there significant trends in the sentiments of the quotes inside each group (e.g. People over 70 always talking negatively) ?
+  - How does the sentiments of a particular author or subgroup evolve over time ?

 - Named Entity Recognition inside the quotes :
-  - Do many quotes have as subject a person ?
-I.e. do the quotes give an opinion about someone ?
-  - Count the number of times one person appears in all the quotes.
-What is this distribution over all the people mentionned in the quotes ?
+  - Count the number of times each person appears in the quotes.
+What is the distribution over all the people mentionned ?
-  - Who are the people (if any) subjects in the quotes and which group do they belong to ?
+  - Who are the people subjects in the quotes and which group do they belong to ?
   - Are negative/positive quotes talking about someone else ?
   - Are there trends where authors belonging to a certain group write negative/positive quotes about people belonging to another group ?

 ## Additional datasets
-In addition to the given dataset, we will use Wikidata in order to extract information about the quoter from the Quotebank dataset (for instance the age, sex and origin).
-As the whole entity dump from the Wikidata is a file of 70GB, we are not sure (for the moment) whether we will download the whole dump and keep only what we want or if we will first create a list of all the names in the dataset and simply query Wikidata API to get the information we need.
+In addition to the given dataset, we will use a dump from Wikidata in order to extract information about the quoter from the Quotebank dataset (for instance the age, sex and origin).
+We will probably use the dump provided by the teaching staff.

 ## Methods

 - Data cleaning:
-For the data cleaning part, we already thought of multiple ways to tackle this task :
+We thought of multiple ways to tackle this task :
     - For our purposes, we want to cluster people according to personal characteristics (sex, age, origin, etc).
 Therefore, if a quote doesn't have any author, we will have to remove this quote.
     - The quotes where the author is cited in it is likely to be misclassified.
 Indeed, it is unlikely that the author will speak of her/him at the third person.
-As a consequence, we will also remove these quotes.
+As a consequence, we will remove these quotes.
+- Clustering of groups:
+We will cluster the authors in different ways based on their characteristics.
+For each subgroup we form, we can compute the mean sentiment of this subgroup for a specific year.
+Then, we can compare them using T-tests to check if the mean is significantly different between the subgroups.
 - Sentiment analysis:
-For this part of the project, we will use [a sentiment analysis classifier from the NLTK library](https://www.nltk.org/howto/sentiment.html).
+We will use [a sentiment analysis classifier from the NLTK library](https://www.nltk.org/api/nltk.sentiment.vader.html).
 It takes a text (one of our quotes) as input and outputs the probabilities of the quote to be positive, neutral or negative.
 - Named Entity Recognition:
 In order to extract the names quoted in our dataset, we will use natural language processing with the NLTK library, in combination with an other library called spaCy, a Named Entity Recognition tool.
 The method we will follow is described [here](https://towardsdatascience.com/named-entity-recognition-with-nltk-and-spacy-8c4a7d88e7da).
 This model should be able to output the name of the people mentionned in the quotes (if any) and extract those containing at least one person to perform analyses.

 ## Timeline and Organisation
 Cyrille :
 - 27.11-04.12 :
-  - Use the VADER Sentiment Intensity Analyzer from NLTK (https://www.nltk.org/api/nltk.sentiment.vader.html) to predict whether a quote is positive/negative/neutral, for each quote in the dataset.
+  - Extract the sentiment of each quote using [VADER Sentiment Intensity Analyzer from NLTK](https://www.nltk.org/api/nltk.sentiment.vader.html)
   - Compare the main sentiments over the years.
-- 4.12-11.12 :
+- 04.12-11.12 :
-  - Put things together with the "clustering of people" part to detect main sentiments in different groups of authors.
+  - Detect main sentiments in different the subgroups of authors.
   - Observe how these groups sentiments evolved over the years and try to interpret them.
+- 11.12-17.12 : Data story, writing the final notebook.

+Alessio:
+- 27.11-04.12 :
+- 04.12-11.12 :
+- 11.12-17.12 : Data story, writing the final notebook.

+Florian :
+- 27.11-04.12 :
+    - Extract names of quoted people using NLTK and Spacy.
+    - Count the number of quotes where the name of each person appears.
+- 04.12-11.12 :
+    - Analyse sentiments of quotes where names appears vs no names appears.
+    - Extract quotes where these persons also are quoters.
+    - Analyse sentiments of quotes where quoters are quoted and vice versa.
+- 11.12-17.12 : Data story, writing the final notebook.

+Robin :
+- 27.11-04.12 :
+- 04.12-11.12 :
 - 11.12-17.12 : Data story, writing the final notebook.